Why Less is More in Learning Design

 When it comes to learning, less is more.
 Overloading learners with too much information interferes with the learning process.

-Het bericht Goal-oriented design for learning experience design. verscheen eerst op Learning Experience Design.
+Het bericht Learning experience design starts with research verscheen eerst op Learning Experience Design.